memirdogan/personal-portfolio-website/README.md

 ## 🎯 About

-This is the personal portfolio website of **Musa Emir Doğan**, a Jr. Cloud & Platform Engineer at Sufle with AWS certification.
+This is the personal portfolio website of **Musa Emir Doğan**, a Cloud & Platform Engineer at Sufle with AWS certification.
 The website showcases professional experience, skills, projects, and achievements in cloud computing, DevOps, and software development.

 ### 🚀 Live Website
 Visit the live website: **[memir.codes](https://memir.codes)**